ben-kemister/development-cheat-sheets/content/languages/sh/awk.md

 AWK is a domain-specific language designed for text processing and typically used as a data extraction and reporting tool.
 <!--more-->
-Like sed and grep, it is a filter, and is a standard feature of most Unix-like operating systems.
+Like `sed` and `grep`, it is a filter, and is a standard feature of most Unix-like operating systems.

 ## Simple output formatting